 In addition, only the administration of corticosteroids as a bridge therapy between leukapheresis and axicabtagene ciloleucel infusion was permitted in the ZUMA-7 study.
 This approach in the ZUMA-7 study is considered acceptable for the benefit assessment against the background of the explanations by the clinical assessment experts.
-The clinical experts explained in their statements that the question of bridge therapy is currently being addressed.
+The clinical experts explained in their statements that the question of bridge therapy, in particular in the second-line therapy, is not completely clarified.
 The recommendation of the S3 guideline in favour of bridge therapy with platinum-containing chemoimmunotherapy is based on consensus and not on evidence, and relates exclusively to third-line therapy.
 Even the evidence now available for second-line treatment from the ZUMA-7, TRANSFORM and BELINDA studies cannot conclusively demonstrate any advantages of a specific bridge therapy.
-Therefore, the omission of platinum-based chemoimmunotherapy as a bridge therapy cannot be considered a deviation from the standard of care.
 There is no increased uncertainty for the present benefit assessment.